 Psychological comfort is related to self-consciousness and satisfaction with available choices.
 This comfort is characterized by emotional attributes.
 The users are the best people to evaluate psychological comfort during repeated assessments of clothing.

 4. Ergonomic Comfort:

-Key Properties in High Performance Apparel:
+Key Properties in High-Performance Apparel:

-Clothing is as good as their fibers, yarns, fabrics, and garment design.
+Clothing is as good as its fibers, yarns, fabrics, and garment design.
 There are various desirable properties for performance, which are influenced by the aforementioned characteristics.
 Among those, Moisture management is one of the very important factors which is explained in the following:

 Moisture Management in Clothing:

 Moisture management is the controlled movement of liquid (perspiration) from the skin surface to the environment through the fabric.
 It is an important factor in optimizing comfort and maximizing performance.
 Transfer of perspiration from the skin to the atmosphere regulates the body temperature and maintains heat balance, thus controlling the comfort level of environmental conditions and activity.